Google PhD Fellowship

 - Short CV of student's primary supervisor (maximum 1 page)

-- 2 to 3 letters of recommendation from those familiar with the student's work (one must be from the student's thesis advisor)
+- 2 to 3 letters of recommendation from those familiar with the student's work (one must be from the student's thesis supervisor)

 - Should be on letterhead and include the referee's signature

 - Collected from the referees by the applicant and submitted as part of the applicant's application package.